 As it turns out, Rinder and Rathbun had not destroyed the evidence Mr. Miscavige had long been accused of destroying.
-In fact, all allegedly destroyed evidence—seven feet of it—was found, within one hour of the request, in pristine condition, in Rinder’s storage in Los Angeles.
+In fact, all allegedly destroyed evidence—seven feet of it—was found, within one hour of the ordered investigation, in pristine condition, in Rinder’s office storage in Los Angeles.

-2003: With Mr. Miscavige opening new Churches around the world, Rinder, Rathbun and—mysteriously at the time—DeVocht team up and begin what is later described as a “reign of terror” in Miscavige’s absence.
+- 2003: With Mr. Miscavige opening new Churches around the world, Rinder, Rathbun and—mysteriously at the time—Tom DeVocht team up and begin what is later described as a “reign of terror” on colleagues and coworkers in Miscavige’s absence.

-2004: With Rinder and Rathbun now posted in low-level positions, in lower-level Churches, Mr. Miscavige orders their peers to get to the bottom of their conspiracy.
+- 2004: With Rinder and Rathbun now posted in low-level positions, Mr. Miscavige orders their peers to get to the bottom of their conspiracy.
 As he points out, both men had botched every legal case they had handled and for some reason had become so derelict of duty they were too lazy to even look for evidence.
 It made no sense.

-2004: Rathbun promptly blows and is next discovered drunk in a ditch.
+- 2004: Rathbun promptly blows [makes a sudden, unauthorized departure] and is next discovered drunk in a ditch.
 Once again it is assumed (erroneously) that external wars had caused his mental breakdown.

 Rathbun claims he’s a “warrior” and that he’ll be back when the next war starts.
 He’s informed there won’t be any further wars.

-2005: Tom DeVocht, in charge of Church construction projects, is discovered to have signed millions of dollars in unauthorized work orders.
+- 2005: Tom DeVocht, in charge of Church construction projects, is discovered to have signed millions of dollars in unauthorized work orders.
 He too, with this discovery, promptly blows.
 The only person he speaks to before leaving is Rinder, who later tells colleagues that he shook DeVocht’s hand as a parting message.
 Shook his hand?
-Leaving staff and the Church’s religious order is not only despised by all Scientologists, it’s cause for automatic expulsion from the religion.
+Leaving staff and the Church’s religious order without authorization, deserting one’s fellows, is not only despised by Scientologists, it’s cause for automatic expulsion from the religion.

 Why would Rinder shake DeVocht’s hand?
 Rinder provided no answer.
 But it remained a mystery nobody forgot, repeatedly probing to get to the bottom of it.

-He finally admits that both he and Rathbun knew the entire time what happened to the evidence discovered in Los Angeles.
+Rinder finally admits that both he and Rathbun knew the entire time what happened to the “missing” evidence discovered in Rinder’s storage in Los Angeles.
 In fact, he and Rathbun were the ones who put it there—and said nothing about it while Mr. Miscavige was being accused of having destroyed it.